-Identify areas thought to be environmentally sensitive and recommend ways to protect and/or minimize impacts to these areas through the rezoning and subdivision processes.
-Include this information in the rezoning staff analysis. • Fully consider the environmental impacts when assessing development proposals.
+- Identify areas thought to be environmentally sensitive and recommend ways to protect and/or minimize impacts to these areas through the rezoning and subdivision processes.
+Include this information in the rezoning staff analysis. - Fully consider the environmental impacts, consistent with adopted city ordinances and policies, when assessing development proposals.
 In particular, consider the existing environmental opportunities and constraints when evaluating the type, intensity and form of the land uses in a development proposal.